 When I first joined GoDaddy in 2006, I didn’t know what a domain name was — never mind web hosting.

-I’ve spent the intervening years peppering GoDaddy's good-natured technical staff with questions like “What is web hosting?” and “What kinds of businesses really need dedicated hosting?” and “Does the location of a host’s servers make a difference to how quickly a website loads?”
+I’ve spent the years since then peppering GoDaddy’s good-natured technical staff with questions like “What is web hosting?” and “What kinds of businesses really need dedicated hosting?” and “Does the location of a host’s servers make a difference to how quickly a website loads?”

 Here’s everything I’ve learned so far.